influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withTracingConfigFile(tracingConfigFile)
 ```

-TracingConfig specifies the path of the tracing configuration file.
-When used alongside with TracingConfig, TracingConfigFile takes precedence.
+"TracingConfig specifies the path of the tracing configuration file.
+When used alongside with TracingConfig, TracingConfigFile takes precedence."

 ### fn spec.thanos.withVersion